-Together we are working on establishing the correct and unbiased science to be involved in ME research.
+The charity continues to focus on establishing correct and unbiased science to be involved in ME research.

 A number of key areas and possible projects have been identified.

-We believe our approach to initiating biomedical research into ME is the best way to produce results
+We believe our approach to initiating biomedical research into ME has been the best way to produce results

 and feel very strongly that the key elements of a correct and productive strategy of research into ME have been created.

 Over the years as our international research Colloquiums have increased in size and importance and as the European ME Research Group (EMERG) and European ME Clinicians Group (EMECC) were formed we found that we frequently engaging with a number of excellent researchers who also were available to advise the charity and to those researchers and clinicians we are hugely indebted.